MariaAnaGonzalez/MCA.Violence.Colombia/Data/README.md

 ---

 ### Survivor’s Main Activity
-The variable **"Survivor’s main activity"** (unrelated to income) was grouped into five categories for consistency:
+The variable **"Survivor’s main activity"** was grouped into five categories for consistency:
 - **Other activities**
 - **Students and civic leaders**
 - **Domestic workers, homemakers, and caregivers**